Rudyard Kipling: Death of John Kipling

-Kipling's son John was killed in action at the Battle of Loos in September 1915, at age 18.
-John initially wanted to join the Royal Navy, but having had his application turned down after a failed medical examination due to poor eyesight, he opted to apply for military service as an army officer.
+Kipling's only son, John, was killed in action at the Battle of Loos in September 1915, at age 18.
+John initially wanted to join the Royal Navy, but having had his application turned down due to poor eyesight, he applied for military service as an army officer.
 Again, his eyesight was an issue during the medical examination.
-In fact, he tried twice to enlist, but was rejected.
+He tried twice to enlist, but was rejected.
 His father had been lifelong friends with Lord Roberts, former commander-in-chief of the British Army, and colonel of the Irish Guards, and at Rudyard's request, John was accepted into the Irish Guards.

 John Kipling was sent to Loos two days into the battle in a reinforcement contingent.
 He was last seen stumbling through the mud blindly, with a possible facial injury.
 A body identified as his was found in 1992, although that identification has been challenged.
-In 2015, the Commonwealth War Grave Commission confirmed that it had correctly identified the burial place of John Kipling; they record his date of death as 27 September 1915, and that he is buried at St Mary's A.D.S.
+In 2015 the Commonwealth War Grave Commission confirmed that it had correctly identified the burial place of John Kipling; they recorded his date of death as 27 September 1915, and that he is buried at St Mary's A.D.S.
 Cemetery, Haisnes.

 After his son's death, in a poem titled "Epitaphs of the War", Kipling wrote "If any question why we died / Tell them, because our fathers lied."
 Critics have speculated that these words may express Kipling's guilt over his role in arranging John's commission.
-Professor Tracy Bilsing contends that the line refers to Kipling's disgust that British leaders failed to learn the lessons of the Boer War, and were unprepared for the struggle with Germany in 1914, with the "lie" of the "fathers" being that the British Army was prepared for any war when it was not.
+Professor Tracy Bilsing contends that the line refers to Kipling's disgust that British leaders failed to learn the lessons of the Boer War, and were unprepared for the struggle with Germany in 1914, with the "lie" of the "fathers" being that the British Army was prepared for war when it was not.